exacheck/exacheck-website/docs/development/roadmap.md

 ### General Features

 - [x] Python 3.10 support
-- [x] Python 3.11 support: This is the commonly available Python release for modern distributions.
+- [x] Python 3.11 support
-- [x] Python 3.12 support: The current stable Python release.
+- [x] Python 3.12 support
-- [ ] Complete test files: Currently there is only a basic test for loading the configuration.
-- [ ] Logging for when ExaCheck is shut down.
-Due to a race condition Loguru is not able to log inside a signal handler.
+- [x] Python 3.13 support
+- [ ] Python 3.14 support
+- [ ] Extend tests; only limited tests are included currently
-- [ ] Make the `metric_down` feature work.
+- [x] Make the `metric_down` feature work.
 If set, routes should be announced when the service is down but have the configured metric attribute set.
 - [ ] API for monitoring purposes.
 - [ ] Configuration management for ExaBGP.
 This should remove the need to have a separate exabgp.conf file (if the setting is used).